scintlabs/scint/README.md

 - Enhanced state and context management
 - Advanced content generation using prompt pipelines
+- Access to, processing, and manipulation of data
-- Access to live data via APIs
+- Access to outside data via APIs
-- Use via API or CLI
+- Use via API, CLI, or web interface
 - Access to a sandbox for file creation, modification, and testing
 - Project and task management and notifications
 - Built-in configuration for easy customization and personalization
 - Plugins to add or customize models or expand capabilities

-## Progress

-The foundational aspects of Scint are still under development.
-While the code is open source and anyone's free to poke around, use, and modify it, I'm not accepting contributions at the moment.
-Once the project is closer to feature-completion, I'll consider this and other aspects.